Paleis Het Loo Overview By Night Header

 Palace Het Loo

-OBJECTIVE OF THIS PROJECT
+Objective OF THIS PROJECT

 Apeldoorn

-Het Loo Palace Foundation
+Paleis Het Loo Foundation

-CAN architects
+KAAN architects

 23.502 m2

-Sustainable, preserving monumental elements
+Sustainable while preserving monumental elements

-Valstar Simonis was commissioned to advise all engineering services (installations, building physics, fire safety and constructions).
-'Team Valstar' was formed for this assignment, a team consisting of DGMR, WSP and Valstar Simonis.
-Each company within Team Valstar has its own experience , quality and expertise brought into the project.The three parties form a close-knit team that acts with one face and together guarantees added value and a higher quality of the end product.
+Valstar Simonis was commissioned to advise on all engineering services (installations, building physics, fire safety and structures).
+For this assignment 'Team Valstar' was formed, a team consisting of DGMR, WSP and Valstar Simonis.
+Within Team Valstar, each company brought its own experience, quality and expertise to the project.
+The three parties form a close-knit team that presents itself with one face and together guarantees added value and higher quality to the final product.
+On May 16, 2023, the three parties organized a festive event to introduce relations to the renovated Palace.

 Our assignment